miki725/importanize/README.rst

 Not all configurations can be provided via cli.
 Additional available configurations in configuration file:

-* ``exclude`` - list of glob patterns of files which should be excludede from organizing.
+* ``exclude`` - list of glob patterns of files which should be excluded from organizing.
   For example::

         "exclude": [